 Your task is to write a program that chooses the best position for the late knight so that the number of rounds won by him is maximized, as Leonardo wants.
-Specifically, you have to implement a routine called GetBestPosition(N, C, R, K, S, E), where:
+Specifically, you will read N, C, R, K, S, and E from standard input, where:

-- N is the number of knights; - C is the number of rounds called out by the joust master ($1 \leq C \leq N-1$); - R is the rank of the late knight; the ranks of all the knights (both those already lined up and the late one) are distinct and chosen from $0, \ldots, N-1$, and the rank R of the late knight is given explicitly even though it can be deduced; - K is an array of N-1 integers, representing the ranks of the N-1 knights that are already on the starting line; - S and E are two arrays of size C: for each i between 0 and C 1, inclusive, the (i + 1)th round called by the joust master will involve all knights from position S[i] to position E[i], inclusive.
+- N is the number of knights; - C is the number of rounds called out by the joust master ($1 \le C \le N-1$); - R is the rank of the late knight; the ranks of all the knights (both those already lined up and the late one) are distinct and chosen from $0, \ldots, N-1$, and the rank R of the late knight is given explicitly even though it can be deduced; - K is an array of N-1 integers, representing the ranks of the N-1 knights that are already on the starting line; - S and E are two arrays of size C: for each i between 0 and C-1, inclusive, the $(i+1)^{\rm th}$ round called by the joust master will involve all knights from position S[i] to position E[i], inclusive.
 You may assume that for each i, S[i] < E[i].

-The calls passed to this routine are valid: we have that E[i] is less than the current number of knights remaining for the $(i + 1)^{\text{th}}$ round, and after all the C commands there will be exactly one knight left.
+All values will be valid: we have that E[i] is less than the current number of knights remaining for the $(i+1)^{\text{th}}$ round, and after all the C commands there will be exactly one knight left.

-GetBestPosition(N, C, R, K, S, E) must return the best position P where Leonardo should put the late knight $(0 \le P \le N - 1)$.
+You must output the best position P where Leonardo should put the late knight $(0 \le P \le N-1)$.
 If there are multiple equivalent positions, output the smallest one.
 (The position P is the 0-based position of the late knight in the resulting line.
 In other words, P is the number of other knights standing before the late knight in the optimal solution.
-Specifically, P = 0 means that the late knight is at the beginning of the line, and P = N - 1 means that he is at the end of it.)
+Specifically, P=0 means that the late knight is at the beginning of the line, and P=N-1 means that he is at the end of it.)